 Agency argues that Employee's termination under the IMPACT program was done in accordance with all District of Columbia statutes, regulations, and laws.
 Agency also argues that OEA's jurisdiction is limited with respect to the instant appeal and that Employee may only challenge whether the evaluation process and tools were properly administered.
-According to Agency, Employee was properly evaluated under the IMPACT program, which resulted in her receiving a final IMPACT score of "Ineffective" during the 2012-2013 school year.
+According to Agency, Employee was properly evaluated under the IMPACT program, which resulted in her receiving a final IMPACT score of a "Developing" rating for the 2014-2015 school year and a "Minimally Effective" rating for the 2015-2016 school year.